Angluca/AcVim/README.md

 > mklink /H vimfiles ~/.vim
 ### How to use
-open vim and :PlugInstall or :PlugUpdate
+open vim and :PlugUpdate :PlugInstall :PlugUpgrade

 \ee: edit vimrc